 - Most presenters, particularly those on national radio and television, employ an agent to negotiate working terms and conditions on their behalf.

 - Much of the national broadcast industry is centred in London or MediaCityUK in Salford.
 Other studios exist in Glasgow, Edinburgh, Leeds and Birmingham.
-Local or regional studios are available throughout much of the UK.
+Local or regional studios are found throughout much of the UK.

 However, some degree, HND and foundation degree subjects may be useful and could provide you with relevant knowledge that can be used in the job.
 These include:

-- media/communications studies.
+- media or communications studies.

-You will need to have:
+You'll need to have:

-- excellent communication and presentation skills;
+- excellent communication and presentation skills

-- performance skills and a clear voice;
+- performance skills and a clear voice

-- ability to generate original ideas;
+- the ability to generate original ideas

-- personable and confident manner;
+- a personable and confident manner

-- a broad range of interests, including current affairs;
+- a broad range of interests, including current affairs

-- good research and interviewing skills;
+- good research and interviewing skills

-- awareness of media law;
+- an awareness of media law

 - creativity and problem-solving skills.

 Broadly speaking, the broadcasting industry can currently be divided into television and radio and then sub-divided into national, regional and local stations.
-However, its structure is constantly changing and new channels are continually launching.
+However, its structure is constantly changing, and new channels are continually launching.
 Potential employers include:

-- the BBC (for both television and radio, nationally and locally);
+- the BBC (for both television and radio, nationally and locally)

-- independent television companies such as ITV, Channel 4, Channel 5, plus various cable, satellite and digital channels;
+- independent television companies such as ITV, Channel 4, Channel 5, plus various cable, satellite and digital channels

-- national independent radio companies and local and regional independent radio stations;
+- national independent radio companies and local and regional independent radio stations

-- independent production companies, for both radio and television, which make programmes for the BBC and independent stations, normally on a commissioned basis;
+- independent production companies, for both radio and television, which make programmes for the BBC and independent stations, normally on a commissioned basis

 - internet radio stations.